 The electronic filing system is located on Isla & Co's data server and accessed by staff via My Computer / Network Drives on their computers.

 Most folders within the filing system are open to all staff.
-However, several folders can only be accessed and used by agreed named staff for confidentiality reasons.
+However, the agreed-named staff can only access and use several folders for confidentiality reasons.

 The following is a list of shared folders accessible to all staff.